M0narc/Saas_app/README.md

  - change whitenoise for Django-storage or S3  (after further research I might have to switch it to django-storage) Might look for D-S on dropbox since it sounds funny, no realiable, but funny.

+- another time we need to use our own custom domain name for gmails